aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/enable-opentype-features/_index.md

 OpenType is a font format, introduced to provide better support for international languages and writing systems as compared to PostScript and TrueType.
 The layout features of OpenType are commonly known as OpenType features.
 Aspose.Words.Shaping.Harfbuzz package provides support for OpenType features in Aspose.Words using the HarfBuzz text shaping engine.

 Aspose.Words is capable of using text shaper objects provided externally.
 A text shaper represents a font and computes shaping information for a text.
-A document typically refers to multiple fonts thus a text shaper factory is necessary.
+A document typically refers to numerous fonts thus a text shaper factory is necessary.
 This package contains an implementation of a text shaper factory utilized by Aspose.Words.Layout.LayoutOptions.TextShaperFactory property.

 {{% alert color="primary" %}}